7 simple ways to maximize your 529 plan to help pay for college

 That’s because relatives can contribute to these accounts or even open one themselves, a fact that many experts point out.
 So that’s a great opportunity for a child’s larger family to contribute.
 And regardless of your relation to the future student, you can take a deduction for contributing to their 529 plan.

-For example, if you’re a grandparent, you can contribute to the plan you can take a deduction on your state’s taxes if your state offers such a deduction.
+For example, if you’re a grandparent, you can contribute to the plan and can take a deduction on your state’s taxes if your state offers such a deduction.
 In some states, you don’t even have to be the owner in order to claim the deduction, though in others you must be.
 So you’ll want to check out your state’s rules for 529 plans before you begin.

 3. Watch the rules closely